PythonRSAS/pythonrsas.github.io/_posts/2018-8-08-11-Interpretable-AI-XAI.md

 ### [Tree Interpreter](https://github.com/andosa/treeinterpreter){:target="_blank"}

 Tree Interpreter (formulated by Andos Saabas) is a ingenius method to represent how trees in linear regression formats.

+Since a forest is nothing but a collection of trees (average of the scores from trees), if we can explain a tree, we can explain a forest.

+Since a tree is nothing but the growth from root to leaves, if we can explain each split/step, we can explain a tree.

+In this formulation, bias corresponds to the intercept in linear regression while "contribution" of a variable is somewhat similar to beta*x.

-It is very intuitive and beautiful.
+It is intuitive and beautiful.
 For joint contributions cases such as XOR you will need to explicitly test it.

 <div class="code-head"><span>code</span>tree-interpreter-example.py</div>